paperless-ngx/paperless-ngx/README.md

 ![Dashboard](https://raw.githubusercontent.com/paperless-ngx/paperless-ngx/master/docs/_static/screenshots/dashboard.png)

-If you want to see paperless-ng in action, [more screenshots are available in the documentation](https://paperless-ngx.readthedocs.io/en/latest/screenshots.html).
+If you want to see paperless-ngx in action, [more screenshots are available in the documentation](https://paperless-ngx.readthedocs.io/en/latest/screenshots.html).

 # Features